sdan/tinker-memory-rl/README.md

 ## Measuring Learning

-We use teacher-forced evaluation: feed the model the correct answer and measure the probability it assigns.
+We use teacher-forced evaluation: feed the model the correct answer and measure logprobs.
 This is computed every 100 steps:

 ```
 bits_known = log₂(N) + log P(S) / ln(2)